 Prepping for a colonoscopy is not anyone’s idea of a good time.
-But improvements in the liquid you drink and the timing of the prep are making the whole process easier to swallow.
-Learn more.
+But improvements in the liquid you drink and the timing of the prep make the whole process easier to swallow.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Is it 50?
 Is it 45?
 Learn why getting screened for colorectal cancer earlier could possibly save your life.

 By Bret Lashner, MD Just the thought of a fecal transplant – of transplanting fecal matter from one person into another – may make a lot of people think, “ick.”
 It’s an uncomfortable idea.
 But consider that a fecal microbiota transplant can help people with stubborn, unhealthy gut flora.
 These are people struggling with recurring … Read More